Five Heart Healthy Things You Can Do From Home

 It can be hard to find ways to get the recommended amount of heart-healthy exercise when many gyms are closed, and many areas of the U.S. are experiencing inclement winter weather.
 But it’s still important to find ways to get the physical activity your heart needs to stay healthy -- which is 75 minutes of rigorous activity or 150 minutes of moderate activity a week (only about 12-22 minutes per day!).

+Want to know how to work out without going to the gym?
 You can throw a dance party.
 Deep clean the house.
 Play with your kids.
 Walk up and down your stairs.
 Take a walk whenever you’re on a work call or catching up with a friend.
 Stream an online exercise class.